3DCoded/Happy-Hare/Happy-Hare-Parameters.md

 #
 toolhead_unload_safety_margin: 10       # Extra movement saftey margin (default: 10mm)

+# If not synchronizing gear and extruder and you experience a "false" clog detection immediately after the tool change
+# it might be because of a long bowden and/or large internal diameter that causes slack in the filament.
+This optional
+# move will tighten the filament after a load
+#
+toolhead_post_load_tighten: 1           # 1 to enable, 0 disabled.
+Ignored if 'sync_to_extruder: 1'

 # ADVANCED: Controls the detection of successful extruder load/unload movement and represents the fraction of allowable
 # mismatch between actual movement and that seen by encoder.
 Setting to 100% tolerance effectively turns off checking.
 # Some designs of extruder have a short move distance that may not be picked up by encoder and cause false errors.
-This allows
+This
-# masking of those errors.
-However the error often indicates that your extruder load speed is too high or the friction is too
+# allows masking of those errors.
+However the error often indicates that your extruder load speed is too high or the
-# high on the filament and in that case masking the error is not a good idea.
-Try reducing friction and lowering speed first!
+# friction is too high on the filament and in that case masking the error is not a good idea.
+Try reducing friction
+# and lowering speed first!
 #
-toolhead_move_error_tolerance: 60       # ADVANCED default is probably ok
+toolhead_move_error_tolerance: 60
 ```

 <br>